 The toughest hike of Europe will take you through the rugged heart of the island of Beauty.
 In the Mediterranean Sea, off the coasts of France and Italy, Corsica is a hikers’ paradise and its famous 200-kilometre long GR 20 offers an endless variety of landscapes to the adventurers who will dare braving its often daily 4-digit elevation gains.
 Beyond the splendid sceneries of the altitude lakes, the Bavella Peaks, the mineral mountains, the fairy-like Nino Lake, the uncountable torrents and waterfalls, the indigenous forests, and stupefyingly beautiful vistas on the almost ever-present Mediterranean sea, the GR 20 and its nights by the bergeries or refuges will fill your memories with encounters of other fellow hikers from all over the world or seemingly abrupt shepherds that will make you forget about your blisters, soared muscles, weight of your backpack, and exhaustion.

-Lace your shoes, put your backpack on and follow us through Corsica in 14 stages (étapes) each with its very own character (these links will be updated as the articles get published – stay tuned and follow us to not miss out!):
+Lace your shoes, put your backpack on and follow us through Corsica in 14 stages (étapes) each with its very own character (click on the following links to be directed to the coresponding articles – stay tuned and follow us to not miss out!):

 - Étape 0: Prologue

 - Étape 1: Calenzana to Ortu di u Piobbu